Soroush-izp/learning_template_design/README.md

 # learning_template_design
-in this repo i learn and practice template design along with course
+In this repository, I learn and practice template design along with the project